oscars47/Quantum-Fun/README.md

 # Quantum-Fun
-A repo for my explorations with Quantum Machine Learning and Qiskit.
+A repo for my explorations with Quantum Machine Learning and Quantum Computation.